ULB-Metronu/georges/README.md

 Beamlines are loaded using *georges-core*.
 Support tools are also provided, notably a plotting library (entirely based on *Matplotlib*) which provides plotting capabilities for various optics computation (beam envelope, Twiss parameters, etc.).

+## Installation
+`georges` is available from PyPI with pip:

+    pip install georges

+For a custom installation, please read the installation section in the [documentation](https://ulb-metronu.github.io/georges/installation.html).